Ruth Cuadra's Personal Profile

 AA&MDSIF

 When I got sick, the Aplastic Anemia & Myelodysplastic Syndromes International Foundation (AA&MDSIF) was one of my first sources of information.
-Foundation president Marilyn Baker and her team have been invaluable in helping patients from all over the world, as well as supporting medical research, advocating for patients, and holding the annual Patient and Family Conference where medical professionals speak directly with patients.
+The Foundation continues to be invaluable in helping patients from all over the world, distributing information packets, advocating for patients, supporting medical research, and holding Patient and Family Conferences where medical professionals speak directly with patients.

 I was hungry for information when I attended my first AA&MDSIF Patient Conference in 1998.
-After my transplant, I continued to attend Patient Conferences to share my experiences with others, keep up with medical news about treatments for bone marrow failure diseases, and help out where I could.
+Since my transplant I have continued to attend Patient Conferences to share my experiences with others, keep up with medical news about treatments for bone marrow failure diseases, and help out where I can.

 That led to another invitation, to join the Executive Board of the AA&MDSIF.
-I joined the Board in 2004 and am currently serving as Secretary.
-I use my experience as a technical writer to help write and edit Foundation literature.
+I served as Secretary from 2004 to 2009, using my background as a technical writer to help write and edit Foundation literature.
+I continue to volunteer for the AA&MDSIF, attend conferences, and help with fundraisers.

-As a member of the AA&MDSIF Global Volunteer Network, I talk by phone with patients who ask to speak to another patient about the challenges they face.
-As with Marrowforums, it's not a medical consultation; it's a way they can connect with a patient who has faced the same issues while coping with disease and treatment.
+As a member of the AA&MDSIF's Peer Support Network I talk by phone with patients who ask to speak to another patient about the challenges they face.
+As with Marrowforums, it's not a medical consultation; it's a way they can connect with a patient who has dealt with the same issues while coping with disease and treatment.

-I also participate in the Patient-to-Survivor service of BMT InfoNet and the Peer Support on Call service of the National Bone Marrow Transplant Link.
+I also participate in the Caring Connections service of BMT InfoNet and the Peer Support on Call service of the National Bone Marrow Transplant Link.

 I enjoy helping other patients when I can, and I feel it's only fair to give something back because so many others, including patients, supported me.